Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 1. Are there warnings or errors in the master or worker logs related to thread pool exhaustion?

    Alluxio clients maintain a connection to the master to avoid using a new connection each time.
-   Each client will occupy a server thread while the RPC is pending.
+   Each client will occupy a server thread while an RPC request is pending.
    This may deplete the master's thread pool; its size can be increased by setting `alluxio.master.worker.threads.max`, which has a default value of 512.
    The file descriptor limit may also need to be increased to allow the desired number of open connections.